tdwg/dwc/docs/schemas/index.md

 Bibliographic citation
 : Darwin Core Maintenance Group.
 2026.
 Darwin Core Schemas.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/schemas/2026-xx-xx>

+*Note: hyperlinks to schema tables, profiles, and table schemas will be added when the document is published.*

 ## 1 Introduction

 The Darwin Core Maintenance Group manages a collection of schemas used to support the exchange of biodiversity data through Darwin Core Archives (DwC-A) and Darwin Core Data Packages (DwC-DP).